 Pujya Guruji Swami Tejomayananda was the head of Chinmaya Mission worldwide is fluent in English, Hindi, Marathi, and Sanskrit.
 He has written commentaries on many scriptural texts, translated Swami Chinmayananda’s commentaries into Hindi, and authored a number of original works in Sanskrit.
 Swamiji excels in expounding upon a wide spectrum of Hindu scriptures, fromRamayāna to the Shrīmad Bhagavad Gīta and the Upanishads.
-As Gurudev did before him, Guruji, as he is known affectionately, moves around the world at a bewildering pace conducting jnāna yajnas.
+As Gurudev did before him, Guruji, as he is known affectionately, travelled the world extensively conducting jnāna yajnas.

 Swamiji became the head of the Chinmaya Mission upon Swami Chinmayananda’s mahāsamādhi in August 1993.
 He assumed his new role with ease and humility and is working tirelessly to fulfill the vision of his guru.
 As he puts it, “I am not in Swamiji’s shoes, I am at his feet.”

 Pujya Guruji has handed over the global Chinmaya Mission administration responsibilities to Swami Swaroopananda ji in January 2017.

 In an era rife with scepticism and confusion about matters spiritual, Pujya Swami Swaroopanandaji is a rare voice that blends authenticity with accessibility; theory with self- practice; logic with heart.